zonca/zonca.dev/posts/2024-10-25-jetstream_kubernetes_grafana.md

 First check the [Kubernetes compatibility matrix](https://github.com/prometheus-operator/kube-prometheus?tab=readme-ov-file#compatibility) to check what version of Kube-Prometheus we should use, for the Jetstream 2 deployment via Kubespray as of October 2024 we deploy Kubernetes 1.25, therefore we need `0.12`.

-Unfortunately it is not based on Helm, so you need to first checkout the repository:
+Unfortunately it is not based on Helm, so you need to first checkout the repository, I have a fork with a minor modification to export the JupyterHub-related pod labels:

 ```bash
 git clone --single-branch --branch release-0.12-jupyterhub-labels https://github.com/zonca/kube-prometheus